bps-github7/Class_Generator/README.md

 * inline with inheritance specifications

-> class1 > class2 : attr1, attr2 > attr1, attr2 : methodA > methodB
+> 'class1 > class2 : attr1, attr2 > attr1, attr2 : methodA > methodB'
 * this inline specifies that class2 is a descendant of class1 and inherits any fields or methods unique to the parent class1.